plyp-us/plyp-us.github.io/README.md

 Preach to yourself first, but preach to others so that you will hear yourself in the echos or even rebukes of those listening to you ...
 PREACHING minimalism will make you a stronger minimalist ... because the anti-minimalists will certainly attack you.

-## Be Mister Root Cause
+## Mr. Root Cause

-Be known as the guy who always asks five more levels of WHY ... after everyone has a bandaid to put on a problem.
+Be known as Mr. Root Cause, the guy who always asks five more levels of WHY ... after everyone else has a bandaid to put on a problem, grabbed a beer and has forgotten about the problem or the bandaid ... don't talk shop at the bar ... avoid the bar, stay in the shop and be more curious ... or stop fucking around with a job you hate just because it pays your bar tab.

+Stop being a drunk or an addict ... be Mr. Root Cause.

-You cannot afford all of the cost and time-wasting that comes from putting bandaids on problems rather than going after the root case.  ***Be Mr. Root Cause.***  Be that annoying CURIOUS guy.
+You cannot afford all of the cost and time-wasting that comes from putting bandaids on problems rather than going after the root case.  ***Be Mr. Root Cause.***  Be that annoying CURIOUS guy ... curiosity pays much better than drug addiction, alcoholism or teevee watching.

-## Never Drive When You Can Walk
+## Never Worry

+Never opt for comfort.
+Never drive when you can walk to strenghten your muscles and skeleton and enjoy the great outdoors.
+Never ride an elevator when you can run the stairs.
+If you don't want to worry, you have to habitually look for opportunities ... especially opportunities to exercise.

 ***Consider the lilies of the field!*** NEVER EVER sit when you have good legs and could stand without being in pain or unable to work.
 Don't opt for comfort whenever a little bit of discomfort, eg setting your thermostate closer to outdoor temperature, will make you healthier and better acclimated to spend more time in Nature.